jarnbring/checkgrid/CheckGrid/README.md

     Remake Widget methods to classes for performance increase Highscore animation circle remove?
 Fade out in the corners to remove the circle Frame cap to lower power consumption?
+    Responsive UI, looks bad but can be improved if people actually play the game

     // Requires backend